 Lisa Rooney, a WCS parent also spoke in favor of the district’s continuing equity efforts, “Research is clear that students do not reach their full potential when they have concerns about their belonging, which is fundamental to well-being and academic success.
 Prioritizing belonging benefits all students by leveraging the science of learning.
 Creating environments where students of all races and backgrounds feel that they belong requires knowledge, skill, and commitment from adults.
 It takes courage to acknowledge our blind spots and to implement curriculum and policies that reflect and value the lived experiences of diverse students.
 It takes willingness, ongoing learning opportunities and partnership.
 It won’t just happen because we are well-intentioned, but it will make our schools better for ALL students.
 I am here to ask the board to, as a starting point, adopt a universal definition of diversity, equity, and inclusion alongside a strategic plan with clear goals and measurable outcomes so that we can fulfill our mission and ensure all students thrive.”

 For more on education politics and policy in Tennessee, follow @TNEdReport

-Your support – $5 or more – makes publishing education news possible.
+Thank you for your support – just $5 or more makes publishing education news possible.